 San Francisco 49ers quarterback Colin Kaepernick ignited a national conversation when he remained seated for the National Anthem during a preseason game on August 26, 2016.
 The discussion points are many: patriotism, race and racism in America, free speech, and even leadership.
-On Labor Day 2017, remember these eight points on Flag and national anthem etiquette.
+On Labor Day and every day, remember these eight points on Flag and national anthem etiquette.

 - Stand up and face the flag when it is presented and when the national anthem starts.
 If you can’t see the flag, face the direction of the music.

 - Your right hand goes over your heart when the music begins.

 - Remove your hat with your right hand and place it over your heart.

 - Display the flag proudly on these holidays.

 - Display the flag sunrise to sunset only, weather permitted, unless it is fully lit at night.